artturipa/myblog/comp_autorefresh/blog.md

-# Has the custom component development gone too far?
+# Has the component development gone too far?

 No it has not.
 I love it.
 It's a good excuse for me to step up my javascript skills and continue towards mastery.

-This was a requirement that was suprisingly hard to resolve, and that's why I feel the need to share the solution here.
+This requirement was suprisingly hard to resolve, and that's why I feel the need to share the solution here.

 ## But ain't this provided by ServiceNow if you just do it right